-Site Controls (i.e., Institutional Controls and Fencing and Signage)
+Site Controls (i.e., Institutional Controls and Fencing and Signage); and

-Site Controls, Capping of Selected Area to Reduce Overall Risk, Remediation of APCs, and Remediation of Non-Vegetated Areas with Soil Sample Results Above the Remediation Goal;

-Site Controls, Excavation and Off-Site Disposal of Selected Area to Reduce Overall Risk, Remediation of APCs, and Remediation of Non-Vegetated Areas with Soil Sample Results Above the Remediation Goal; and
+Site Controls, Excavation and Off-Site Disposal of Selected Area and GSNWR Wilderness Area to Reduce Overall Risk, Remediation of APCs and Surface Debris Area, and Remediation of Non-Vegetated Areas with Soil Sample Results Above the Remediation Goal.

-Site Controls and Capping of All Landfill Material.

 Figure 5-2 depicts the soil samples containing impacts above the PRGs in relation to the approximate extent of Soil Alternatives 2 through 5.

 5.3.2 Groundwater

+Groundwater alternatives must achieve New Jersey groundwater quality standards, which are ARARs.
+Groundwater alternatives considered include:

 No Action (as required in USEPA, 1988 and USEPA, 1991);